darrenkeeley/Program-Data-Pipeline/readme.md

 # Next Best Action pipeline

 ## Usage
 This program downloads data on program enrollment and eligibility requirements for a fictional company and uploads it to a secure file transfer (SFT) site for a fictional vendor to analyze.
-It is based on learned professional experience.

 See Setup section for how to use the program.